utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 - Byte 0 - Opcode
 - Bytes 1-4 (32-bit int) - Argument 1
 - Bytes 5-8 (32-bit int) - Argument 2
-- Bytes 9 - Status - 0 = OK (valid command and (valid password or don't care)), 1 = Invalid Length, 2 = Invalid Decoded Format, 3 = Invalid Opcode, 4 = Invalid Password
+- Bytes 9 - Status - 0 = OK, 1 = Invalid Packet, 2 = Invalid Decoded Format, 3 = Invalid Opcode, 4 = Invalid Password

+Invalid Packet is always (in theory) caused by dropped UART bytes between the transceiver and OBC.

 The acknowledgement should be sent almost immediately after the satellite receives the request, even if it is currently in the process of executing another command.
 There is a delay between the acknowledgement and response to execute the command (depends on command type, e.g. collect block takes the longest by far).